DistriMind/DM-A-SQLConnector/README.md

 # DM-A-SQLConnector

-DM-A-SQLConnector is a JDBC driver for Android's sqlite database (android.database.sqlite.SQLiteDatabase) originally conceived by Kristian Lein-Mathisen.
-See http://sqldroid.org/.
+DM-A-SQLConnector is a JDBC driver for Android's sqlite database (android.database.sqlite.SQLiteDatabase) originally conceived by Kristian Lein-Mathisen with the project name SQLDroid.

 DM-A-SQLConnector lets you access your app's database through JDBC.
 Android ships with the necessary interfaces needed to use JDBC drivers, but it does not officially ship with a driver for its built-in SQLite database engine.
 When porting code from other projects, you can conveniently replace the JDBC url to jdbc:sqlite to access an SQLite database on Android.

-The DM-A-SQLConnector JAR with the JDBC driver for Android is 33KB.
-We also offer a RubyGem "sqldroid" for use with [Ruboto](http://ruboto.org/).

 # How to use it ?